mjahanshahi/mls-new/content/expertise/low-emission-steelmaking.md

 featured: true
 draft: false
 ---

+This collaborative R&D program was aimed at the development of breakthrough technologies to enable the steel industry to cut its GHG emission by over 50%.
+We identified the most effective and economical methods for reducing the net CO2 emissions by 50% or more for the Australian steel industry.

 ## Research Highlights

 - Jahanshahi, S., Mathieson, J.G., Somerville, M.A., Haque, N., Norgate, T.E., Deev, A., Pan, Y., Xie, D., Ridgeway, P. and Zulli, P., (2015) Development of Low-Emission Integrated Steelmaking Process, J. Sustain.
 Metall., DOI 10.1007/s40831-015-0008-6.